uviclibraries/genai-notebooklm/4-nblm-summarize-survey-text.md

    - De-select **survey-question-2.pdf** file by clicking on the checkbox on the right of the file name.<br>
    <img src="images/nblm-deselect-q-2.png" style="width:250px;padding:10px;border: 1px solid #555;" alt="NotebookLM Create new button"><br>
    - You will now only be asking questions about the responses to _Survey Question 1_.
-3. Let's ask NotebookLM to summarize the responses to _Survey Question 1_ by typing the following into the chat box and pressing Enter: ```PUT PROMPT HERE.```
+3. Let's ask NotebookLM to summarize the responses to _Survey Question 1_ by typing the following into the chat box and pressing Enter: ```Please analyze the following short-answer survey responses from participants who attended a university-level workshop.
+Summarize the key feedback by identifying recurring themes, specific suggestions for improvement, and notable positive aspects.
+Highlight actionable insights and any patterns in participant opinions.
+Present the findings clearly, categorizing them into strengths, areas for improvement, and additional comments or suggestions.
+Ensure the summary is concise and easy to understand.```
   - **Reflection**: Are the insights supported by the citations that link to the parts of the article that support the insights?
 4. **OLD WORKSHOP MATERIALS BELOW...**
 3.Identify contradictory findings or interpretations between these journal articles.
 Type the following into the chat box and press Enter: ```Identify any contradictory findings or interpretations between these studies.```